 Lymph nodes are part of the lymphatic system.
 So, by definition, they already are little nodules.
 Normally, however, you wouldn’t be able to feel them—only when they swell up.

 The job of lymph nodes is to work with the immune system.
 They form and store immune cells and filter harmful substances.

 The potential causes of lymph node enlargement include:

 Dental issues are one of the common causes of swollen lymph nodes.

 Holly is a senior Maltipoo.
-In the past years, she had a couple of urinary tract infections but overall she’s been in good health.
+In the past years, she had a few urinary tract infections, but overall she’s been in good health.

 A couple of months back, when her mom found enlarged lymph nodes on Holly’s neck, she saw a veterinarian.
 Because Holly also ran a mild fever, the veterinarian suspected an infection and put Holly on antibiotics.